Tim Houston: Crown corporations

-Citing rising costs, Houston announced in July 2022 an indefinite "pause" to plans to construct a new Art Gallery of Nova Scotia.
-Construction had been slated to begin in late 2022 on a new gallery complex on the Halifax waterfront, designed by Halifax architect Omar Gandhi.

-Conservation lands

 In 2022, the provincial government announced that Owls Head, a 266-hectare piece of land on the Eastern Shore, would be designated a provincial park.
 A controversial golf course development had previously been planned for the site.
 Houston had written of the proposal in 2021, "I will never allow this type of situation to happen under my watch and certainly wouldn't instigate it like [former premier Iain Rankin] did."

 In a similar case, public concern had emerged over a proposed golf course conceived by a private developer, to be located at West Mabou Beach Provincial Park in Cape Breton.
 In late 2022, Houston said that the proposal would get due process and be subject to public consultation.
 In April 2023, the government informed the developer it would not consider the proposal as there is no mechanism within the Provincial Parks Act to allow it to proceed.

 In December 2023, the province announced 23 new or expanded protected areas, protecting around 14,000 additional hectares of land.
+In 2026 he then decided to eliminated the wildlife division and other departments of the government, to open up land to corporate development instead of conservation.